Huskyeder/stackato-doc/user/console/index.rst

   Application.
 Events in the application's history appear here as notifications which can be commented on by members of the Space.

+* App Versions: A rolling list of code and setting changes to an application.
+Clicking **Rollback to this version** for any listed version reverts the application to the selected version's state and creates a new version.
+See :ref:`App Versions <app-versions>` for details.

 * Environment Variables: Environment variables that have been explicitly set in the application container (via application config, client commands, or this interface).
 Default variables, those set by the